kubernetes/minikube/site/content/en/docs/_index.md

 ## Survey

-Please fill out our [fast 5-question survey](https://forms.gle/Gg3hG5ZySw8c1C24A) so that we can learn how & why you use minikube, and what improvements we should make.
-Thank you! 💃🏽🎉
+We have a [fast 5-question survey](https://forms.gle/Gg3hG5ZySw8c1C24A) to learn how & why you are using minikube, and what improvements we should make.
+We would love to hear from you! 🙏